 Usability testing evaluates how user-friendly and intuitive a software application is.
 It involves real users performing tasks to identify usability issues and gather feedback.
 The importance lies in enhancing user satisfaction, productivity, and adoption rates.
 Usability testing uncovers navigation issues, accessibility barriers, and design flaws early in the development lifecycle.
 Iterative Testing and user-centered design improve overall user experience, ensuring software meets user expectations and business goals.

-69. How do you manage test data in automated Testing?
+69. What methods are used to manage test data in automated testing?

 Ans: